Chinas Agricultural Product Wholesale Prices Edge Up - UrduPoint

 The wholesale prices of China's agricultural products edged up Thursday, according to the Ministry of Agriculture and Rural Affairs

 By 2 p.m.
-Thursday, the average wholesale price of pork, a staple meat in China, remained flat at 43.84 Yuan (about 6.71 U.S. Dollars) per kg, and that of eggs rose 0.4 percent to 8.
+Thursday, the average wholesale price of pork, a staple meat in China, rose 1.2 percent to 45.4 Yuan (about 6.96 U.S. Dollars) per kg, and that of eggs rose 0.6 percent to 8.

-The average wholesale prices of 28 key types of vegetables tracked by the government rose 1.4 percent and that of six different types of fruits dipped 0.3 percent.
+The average wholesale prices of 28 key types of vegetables tracked by the government rose 1.0 percent and that of six different types of fruits fell 0.5 percent.